ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 locally.
 ```

 I will use Timeweb.
-This my favourite Russian cloud.
-It have a fex cloud featurer, but it is cheap and has terraform provider.
+This is my favorite Russian cloud.
+It has a few cloud features, but it is cheap and has a Terraform provider.

 ## 4.2 Use Terraform to deploy your required cloud instance.